odoo-ps/psus-process/docs/docs/processes/tech-quickstart/lifecycle.md

   - Send to Customer: [PSUST-C01] Your request for development has been created

 - **Responsible**:
-  - **PS functional**: Consultant (Reviewer on task) or Coach (Parent Task Reviewer) or Team Leader
+  - **PS functional**: BSA (Reviewer on task) or Coach (Parent Task Reviewer) or Team Leader
   - **PS Technical**: Developer (Assigned on task) or Team Leader

-- **Task color**:
+- **Kanban State Color**:

   - **Grey**: Task is ready for development and requires planning action.

   - **Red**:
-    - Requires attention from Customer or Functional Consultant.
+    - Requires attention from Customer or BSA.
-    - The PS Technical responsible will move task to this state and will let consultant know via chatter communication.
+    - The PS Technical responsible will move task to this state and will let BSA know via chatter communication.

   - **Green**:
     - Task has been added to the development queue and developer will pick task based on their availablity and workload.
-    - When task is planned the functional consultant and customer will be notified by email which will include hours and the final specification.
+    - When task is planned the BSA and customer will be notified by email which will include hours and the final specification.

 - **Resulting Stages**: